ebrahimebrahim/wordgen2/README.md

 Clarification: The choices of allophone classes, the choices of representative IPA tokens for each allophone class, and the choices of wordgens used for each n-sound-grouping _do not vary_ with each run of `generate_words.py`.
 One set of choices is made when you run `merge_wordgens.py` and that set of choices is frozen into the resuling pkl file.
 Repeated runs of `merge_wordgens.py` can yield different and interesting results each time.

+## History

+This is a successor to [wordgen](https://github.com/ebrahimebrahim/wordgen).
+Where the approach here is statistical, the approach in the first wordgen was focused on manually coding [phonotactic constraints](https://en.wikipedia.org/wiki/Phonotactics) for specific languages.